Skip to main content

 This guide assumes you’ve finished managed onboarding: your workspace is provisioned for federated keys, and your webhook signing secret is in place.
 If you haven’t started yet, talk to us.
 The /v1/gateway/ endpoints used here return 403 to workspaces that aren’t onboarded.

 A group is the resource you create per customer, plan, project, or whichever unit of your organizational hierarchy maps to a billing or access boundary.
 The group owns an external identifier (your stable ID for this entity), the model slugs it’s allowed to call, and the rate and usage limits enforced on every call.
-API keys are minted under the group in step 2.
+List the slug from the endpoint you created earlier so the group can call it.
+API keys are minted under the group next.
 Create a group with POST /v1/gateway/groups.
 The request takes a metadata block (display name plus the external identifier), a non-empty models list pairing each model slug with its rate and usage limits, and a hierarchy block declaring the inheritance mode and an optional parent.
 This example creates a top-level (root) group with independent enforcement.
+The response is the new group, including the internal id you’ll use as the path parameter when minting keys.

 curl --request POST \